 brigatinib (Alubrig, AP26113) — Ariad Pharmaceuticals

 Preclinical data shows brigatinib inhibits ROS1+ cancer.
 However, no clinical trials have explored the effectiveness of brigatinib for ROS1+ cancer, and Ariad has indicated it will not run a ROS1+ clinical trial of the drug in the USA (due in part to the large number of ROS1 drugs already in clinical trials, and the small number of ROS1+ patients available for trials).
 Brigatinib was approved by US FDA for ALK+ NSCLC patients who have progressed on or are intolerant to crizotinib (28-Apr-2017).
+Some patients with ROS1+ cancer have received brigatinib at academic cancer centers and responded to the drug.

 - ARIAD Presents New Preclinical Data Showing AP26113 Inhibits Clinically Relevant Mutants of ALK and ROS1